Skip to main contentSkip to navigation

 SanDisk Extreme Firmware Failure

 Class-action design flaw in SanDisk Extreme and Extreme Pro Portable SSDs.
-Defective solder joints and R332G190 firmware cause sudden total data loss.
-USB bridge bypass and PC-3000 recovery.
+Defective solder joints and firmware bugs cause sudden total data loss.
+Recovery requires board-level repair and USB bridge bypass to access the internal NVMe drive.

 Learn more